itsalfredakku/scripts/README.md

 - Performs validation checks on paths and configurations
 - Reports what actions would be taken in a non-test environment

-### GitHub Actions Workflow
+### GitHub Actions Workflows

-A GitHub Actions workflow automatically tests the Windows RDP script:
-- Triggered on pushes and pull requests affecting the script
-- Verifies syntax, implementation, and functionality
+Multiple GitHub Actions workflows are set up for testing:

+1. **Individual Script Workflows**:
+   - Windows RDP setup testing
+   - Unix GNOME installation testing

+2. **Unified CI/CD Workflow**:
+   - Tests all scripts in the repository
+   - Detects changes and runs only relevant tests
-- Generates a test report artifact
+   - Generates combined test reports

 For more information on the CI/CD setup, see the [.github/README.md](.github/README.md) file.